port-labs/port-docs/docs/build-your-software-catalog/define-your-data-model/setup-blueprint/properties/mirror-property/mirror-property.md

 # 🪞 Mirror Property

 Mirror property allows you to map data from related entities to your entity.
-Mirror property can be used for blueprints that has [relations defined](../../../relate-blueprints/relate-blueprints.md).
+Mirror property can be used for blueprints that have [relations defined](../../../relate-blueprints/relate-blueprints.md).

 When two blueprints are connected via a relation, a new set of properties becomes available to entities in the `source` blueprint.